NCAR/wrfcloud/docs/Users_Guide/installation.rst

     .. image:: ../_static/uninstall_2ca_wrfcloud-xx.png

-  * Type the words "permanently delete" in the text box and click Empty.
+  * Type the words "permanently delete" in the text input field and click Empty.

     * This may take a few minutes.
       Do not navigate away from this page while the bucket is being emptied.